 Instructions

-• PUDDING FILLING: Pour the milk into a large bowl.
+• Pour the milk into a large bowl.
 Add in both packages of pudding mix and whisk to combine.
-Briskly whisk until completely smooth and no lumps remain, about 2-3 minutes.
+Briskly whisk until completely smooth and no lumps remain, about 2–3 minutes.
 A hand mixer can be used instead of a whisk, if desired.
 With a spatula, gently fold in the completely thawed whipped topping until well incorporated.

-• CHILL: Cover bars and chill 8 hours or overnight in the fridge.
-This allows the pudding to thicken and to soften the graham crackers into a cak- like consistency.
+• Cover bars and chill 8 hours or overnight in the fridge.
+This allows the pudding to thicken and to soften the graham crackers into a cake-like consistency.
 Let cake stand for 5 minutes at room temperature before cutting and serving.
 Use a hot, sharp knife (run it under hot water, dry with a towel) to make cuts into the bars.
 Use a metal spatula to pull out bars.
 Serve and return any leftovers (covered tightly) to the fridge.

 Video